Why Teak Oil Can Be Harmful for Your Teak Furniture

 How to apply teak sealant

-To apply a teak sealer to your outdoor teak furniture, start by washing the furniture with soap water or a teak cleaning agent.
+To apply a teak sealer to outdoor teak furniture, start by washing the furniture with soap water or a teak cleaning agent.
 You can also scrub (or sand) away stains and uneven spots for a smoother finish.

 Once the sanding is complete, hose down the furniture to get rid of woodchips, grain, and dust.
 Wipe it with a clean towel and allow the surface to dry completely before mixing up the teak sealer.